DavidSM64/Minicraft3DS/README.md

 # Minicraft3DS
 3DS Homebrew port of Notch's ludum dare game "Minicraft"

+This game requires ctrulib by smea, and sf2dlib/sfillib by xepri.

 Current Version: Beta Build 3

 You can do anything with the source code (besides sell it) as long as you give proper credit to the right people.